 Wednesday 15 May 2019 | 15:45-17:00 | room: Eiffel 3

 All the systems that have succeeded in providing 100 per cent renewable electricity rely on hydropower.
 Hydropower, where available, plays an essential and vital role in creating and maintaining energy systems that are reliable, affordable and sustainable.

-This session will highlight innovative and existing solutions involving hydropower that provide answers to some of the challenges facing modern power systems.
-It aims to kick start discussion on how renewables working together can help ensure the provision of reliable, sustainable and affordable energy and water services for all, and how they could help meet and achieve global sustainability and climate goals.
+This session will highlight hydropower’s contribution to enabling the energy transition.
+The session aims to kick start discussion on how renewables working together can help ensure the provision of reliable, sustainable and affordable energy and water services for all, and how they could help meet and achieve global sustainability and climate goals.